-Patients elect to have breast surgery at Cosmetic Surgery Associates, with offices in Bethesda, MD and McLean, VA, for both aesthetic and medical reasons.
+Patients elect to have breast surgery at Cosmetic Surgery Associates, with offices in Bethesda, MD for both aesthetic and medical reasons.
 Some individuals wish to increase the size of their breasts with a breast augmentation, while others choose a breast reduction surgery to alleviate their back pain.
 Patients who have had negative experiences with a previous breast surgery also seek the help of Dr. A. Dean Jabs, M.D., Dr. Franklin D. Richards, M.D. and Dr. Keshav Magge, M.D., to revise and correct any imperfections or problems that a previous surgeon was unable to resolve.

 - 1 Breast Surgery Options

 Dr. Richards, Dr. Jabs, Dr. Magge and the skillful team at Cosmetic Surgery Associates, are pleased to offer a wide variety of breast surgery options to fulfill your individual aesthetic goals.
 The breast surgery options offered at Cosmetic Surgery Associates include:

 Since 2006, breast augmentation surgery has been the most popular cosmetic surgical procedure in America.
 Patients elect to have a breast augmentation for a number of reasons.
 Some individuals believe that their breasts are too small in relation to the rest of their physique, while others choose to have a breast augmentation procedure in order to restore lost breast volume after pregnancy or losing a significant amount of weight.
 Mastopexy (breast lift) procedures are either performed alone, or together with breast augmentation surgeries, and can correct the problem of ptosis (sagging breasts), by removing the superfluous skin from the breast region, yielding a more raised and firm breast profile.
 A breast augmentation performed in conjunction with a breast lift simultaneously lifts and increases the size and volume of the breasts.